I am currently not looking for postdocs.

 Prospective MS students

 for a meeting!
 If you are applying to the MS program feel free to indicate me as a faculty interest, and Algorithms and Theory as a topic of interest.
-Note that admission to the MS program does not in any way guarantee a thesis advisor in your area of interest.
+Note that admission to the MS program does not in any way guarantee a thesis/project advisor in your area of interest.